-Sunny is a writer and sustainable travel specialist who contributes to a variety of publications including National Geographic, The New York Times, BBC Travel, Lonely Planet, Mic, and more.
+Sunny is a writer and sustainable travel specialist who contributes to a variety of print and digital publications including National Geographic, The New York Times, BBC Travel, Lonely Planet, Mic, and more.
 Check out a selection of her articles about travel, culture, adventure, sustainability, and health and wellness here.

 One of the easiest ways to help protect popular sites and alleviate the pressure of overtourism is to abandon the beaten path and opt for alternative destinations.

 While this region certainly has incredible sandscapes worth wandering, it’s also home to a hypersaline lake, Technicolor valleys, and geological formations so fantastical you might feel you’ve arrived in a fairy-tale land or left Earth entirely.

 Jordan might not immediately strike travellers as a hotspot for a romantic getaway, but it should.
 The warm hospitality, exquisite sunsets, endless outdoor adventures and otherworldly landscapes create a magical setting for making memories with your other half.

 If you’re planning a trip to Jordan, it’s likely that a visit to the archaeological wonder and UNESCO World Heritage site of Petra is already on your itinerary.
 After crossing that must-see off your list, check out some of the many lesser known activities worth experiencing in this Middle Eastern country.